372groupproject/milestones-team1-gwalker1-akshiththumma/Code/README.txt

 \
 p2_mildlyuse requires the user to enter a word.
 Upon receiving the word, it will display the length of the word, the number of vowels, and the number of consonants.
 It does extremely limited input validation (checks for spaces in the string).\
 \
 All p3_ prefixed programs demonstrate the different data types.
 The \'93mildly useful\'94 program is an integer linked list that performs various operations.
 The nodes are a derived type.
-The operations are insert, remove, search, and sumList.}
+The operations are insert, remove, search, and sumList.\
+\
+The p4_ prefixed programs demonstrate modularity and the different tools available for it.
+These include subroutines, functions, modules, and interfaces.\
+\
+The p5_ prefixed programs demonstrate some of the unique aspects of FORTRAN.
+These include the languages case insensitivity, auto deallocation, and a lot of array info/operations.}